Statistics on child benefits

 The following statistical units are used in the compilation of the child benefit statistics: recipient families, children, amounts of the child benefits paid.

-Number of children in family, birth order of the child eligible for the child benefit, single parenthood, payment of the child benefit to a municipal authority, general regional classifications, general regional classifications.
+Number of children in family, birth order of the eligible child, type of family, recipient, general regional classifications, general demographic classifications.

 Data collection methods and data sources